A brief description of the difference between state laws and federal laws.

 This page addresses the general (not state-specific) laws of one parent taking a child out of the state or country, without the other parent’s consent.

 Information about divorce in North Carolina.

-Information about housing-related protections for victims of domestic violence, sexual assault or stalking.
+Information about housing-related protections for victims of domestic violence, sexual assault, and stalking.

-You cannot be discriminated against by an employer because you have take time off work to file for a domestic violence protective order.
+You cannot be discriminated against or punished by an employer because you have take time off work to file for a domestic violence protective order.